Switch to Rezo

 const { data: profile } = await rezo.get('https://example.com/profile');

-If you need external control over the jar (exporting, importing, inspecting), you can pass one explicitly:
+If you need external control over the jar (exporting, importing, inspecting), you can swap the default instance’s jar in place — or, if you want isolation from the default, build a configured instance:

 const jar = new CookieJar();